Article first published March 2012, updated March 2019

 “If I send a campaign to my entire list at once, my inbox is instantly swamped with bounce notifications and out-of-office replies.
 What do I do?”

-Given that using a no-reply address is an email marketing no-no, it’s essential that replies to your campaigns end up in a monitored mailbox.
-This means pointing the From: and Reply-to: email addresses in your campaigns to a real email address, read by real people.
-After all, even the most humble announcement can attract important emails, like sales leads, customer feedback and regularly, unsubscribe requests.
+Given that email marketers should not be using a no-reply address, it’s essential that replies to your campaigns end up in a monitored mailbox.
+This means pointing the From: and Reply to: email addresses in your campaigns to a real email address, read by real people.

-Once you’ve set up an email account, you can set it up in your regular email client and sift away.
-Note that replies can go to either the From: or Reply-to: address (depending on the recipient’s email client), so you can count on bounces, out-of-office replies and more going to either specified address.
+Once you’ve set up an email account, you can set it up in your regular email client.
+Note that replies can go to either the From: or Reply to: address (depending on the recipient’s email client), so you can count on bounces, out-of-office replies, and more going to either specified address.

 IF email subject includes:

 - “Out of office”